 |Source||DF||Adj SS||Adj MS||F-Value||P-Value|

 From our ANOVA source table, p = .346

 Because \(p > \alpha\), we fail to reject the null hypothesis.

-There is NOT evidence that the mean scores from the three different professors’ sections are different.
+There is not enough evidence to conlcude that the mean scores from the three different professors’ sections are different.

 Tukey Pairwise Comparisons Section